ContextMapper/contextmapper.github.io/_docs/language-reference/partnership.md

 permalink: /docs/partnership/
 ---

-The Partnership pattern describes a relationship between two bounded contexts and is used within a [context map](/docs/context-map/) in CML.
+The Partnership pattern describes a symmetric relationship between two bounded contexts and is used within a [context map](/docs/context-map/) in CML.
+See this [description of Strategic Domain-Driven Design](https://socadk.github.io/design-practice-repository/activities/DPR-StrategicDDD.html) for an explanation of the relationship semantics.

 ## Syntax
 Note that currently two different syntax variants exist.
 The following code snippets illustrate both variants: